Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 • Essential Dignity

-A planet's position by sign (home sign, exaltation, or triplicity).
+A planet's position by sign (home sign, exaltation, terms, or triplicity).
 See Ptolemy's Table of Essential Dignities and Debilities.

 Accidental is more significant than Essential Dignity in the interpretation, although both are important.
 The unfortunate influence of a malefic is usually diminished when in dignity, whilst the fortunate influence of a benefic is increased.